InfinityRaider/SettlerCraft/buildings/Instructions.md

  4. Load up Minecraft and open the buildings world.
 You will see a bunch of buildings delimited by wool blocks and a sign to identify each building.
  5. Build a new building in every woolen encasement for your style (while staying inside the limits, as mentioned below under constraints)
  6. When a building is finished, use the schematic creator tool and consecutively right click both red wool blocks to save the building to a json schematic.
 The directory where those json files are saved can be changed in the configs.
- 7. Rename the json file to the relevant file name, put it in the right directory (see contraints), define the home position (also see contraints) and define the fuzzy blocks.
+ 7. Rename the json file to the relevant file name, put it in the right directory (see contraints), define the home position (also see contraints) and define the fuzzy blocks (again, see constraints).
+ 8. Zip up the save directory of the minecraft world with your new buildings and put it in this folder.
- 8. When you have created a json for every building, push your changes to your branch of this repo and open a pull request, the buildings will then be reviewed and if everything is in order and the builds are of sufficient quality, your building style will be merged.
+ 9. When you have created a json for every building, push your changes to your branch of this repo and open a pull request, the buildings will then be reviewed and if everything is in order and the builds are of sufficient quality, your building style will be merged.

 ## Constraints
 When building structures, there are a couple of constraints you should keep in mind: